Pathgather/pulsey/README.md

 - two options for tooltips - use same one that animates between dots, and one where each dot has its own tooltip

 ISSUES
-- need to find a better way to ensure dots track their target elements, because you're currently re-rendering the whole pulsey app, which is disruptive
 - properly import velocity.ui.js from node_modules
 - options are not currently specific to each dot and each tooltip - they're global and shouldn't be